MicrosoftDocs/power-automate-docs/articles/task-mining-overview.md

 ---
-title: Overview of task mining in process advisor | Microsoft Docs
+title: Task mining overview
-description: Quickly capture detailed steps for each process in your organization to help you better understand workflows and begin automating to reclaim time.
+description: Learn about using task mining to help you better understand workflows and begin automating to reclaim time.
 author: donums
 contributors:
   - donums